chiaweh2/chiaweh2/README.md

 When I'm not coding or working with data, you’ll find me enjoying volleyball or exploring the outdoors with my family.

+## 🌤️ Current Weather Forecast for Boulder, CO

+Fetching the NWS API .....

 ---

 *Let's connect and collaborate to make a difference in climate science!*